Manikantan16/Candidate-Registration-Form-using-Python-Tkinter/README.md

   ![image](https://github.com/user-attachments/assets/5bcc9f3a-83cb-4058-9ceb-5cdf4d0968c7)

  ### 5. Storing the Data
-In this project, I have used a Database (MySQL) to store the Course Details and Student Registration Information. <br/>
+In this project, I have used **MySql** database to store the Course Details and Student Registration Information. <br/>

 <b>Course Table<b>